 The useful lives of intangible assets are reviewed annually for any changes in circumstances.
 The Company tests definite-life intangible assets for impairment when events or changes in circumstances indicate that their carrying value may not be recoverable.
 The indefinite useful life assessment is reviewed at least annually to determine whether events and circumstances exist to continue to support the indefinite useful life of intangible asset.
 If any intangible assets are determined to be impaired, the Company writes them down to their recoverable amount, the higher of value in use and fair value less costs to sell.
-There were no changes in estimated useful lives as of the year ended December 31, 2021.
+There were no changes in estimated useful lives for the three months ended March 31, 2022.